Nexardus/LTP_Project/README.md

 Finally, metric scores can be calculated with `calculate_scores.py`.

 ## Reproducing the pipeline
-The command line argument defaults are set to reproduce the pipeline as described in the paper.
-The following steps are required (after having installed the requirements):
+The command line argument defaults are set to reproduce the pipeline for the downsampled validation set as described in the paper.
+The following steps are required to reproduce both the validation set and the MAFALDA results (after having installed the requirements):
 1. `python3 preprocess_unified_validation_set.py`
 2. `python3 preprocess_mafalda.py`
 3. `python3 dataset_analysis.py`